FB100/ITP_import/README.md

 # `itp_import.sh` — Automated Artemis Exercise Importer for ITP

-This script streamlines the process of importing ITP programming exercises from **Artemis @ TUM**, including:
+What this script does:

 - Cloning the exercise, solution, and tests repositories
 - Cloning the corresponding old exercise repositories
 - Updating all Gradle wrappers to version `9.0.0`
-- Copying old Java package contents (`de.tum.cit.ase`) into the new exercise structure (`de.tum.cit.aet`)
+- Copying contents of the old exercises into the new exercise structure

-It quickly prepares a working local folder setup for ITP exercises.

 ---